Skip to Content

 A Takaha!

-Orokonui Ecosanctuary, 20 km from Dunedin CBD, is the only cloud forest in New Zealand.
-It is home to rare and endangered native birds like Kiwi, Kaka, Takaha, and Tuatara, and there are no pests here to threaten these unique birds.
-There are 9 different walking tracks you can take within the reserve – the most popular being the 1.5 hour Kaka/Bellbird/Kiwi Track, which takes you on an easy path to see Kaka and Bellbirds and, if you’re lucky, the elusive Kiwi (they’re notoriously shy)!
+You’ll find 9 different walking tracks you can take within the reserve – the most popular being the 1.5-hour Kaka/Bellbird/Kiwi Track, which takes you on an easy path to see Kaka and Bellbirds.
+If you’re lucky, you might also spot one of the elusive kiwi too.

 12. Leith Saddle Walk

 The Leith Saddle walking track is a 3.5 hour (5.8 km) return easy walking track.
-With that said, in the beginning there’s quite a steep climb, so some level of fitness is required.
+With that said, in the beginning there’s quite a steep climb, so I’d recommend only tackling this one if you feel relatively fit.
 Nevertheless, the trail is one of the most popular hikes near Dunedin and climbs through the unique cloud forest and up to a spectacular viewpoint of Dunedin CBD.
-After this viewpoint, the track up to Swampy Summit becomes a little trickier, and more resembles a tramping track.

 You can start this track from Waitati Valley Road, about 12 minutes from Dunedin.